Lectures & Trainings Schedule of Events Teacher Certification Home

 Most Ancient & Revered Master of Longevity & Immortality

-It is a beautiful morning in the spring of the 3038th Year Since the Ascension of the Yellow Emperor, the year of the Dragon.* On a mist enshrouded mountain in eastern China, shaped like the spine of a sleeping dragon, Master Ge Hong** is climbing the path to his favorite spot for the morning practice of gathering and cultivating universal life force, the Qi.
+It is a beautiful morning in the spring of the 3038th Year Since the Ascension of the Yellow Emperor, the year of the Dragon.(1) On a mist enshrouded mountain in eastern China, shaped like the spine of a sleeping dragon, Master Ge Hong (2) is climbing the path to his favorite spot for the morning practice of gathering and cultivating universal life force, the Qi.
 Within his own lifetime he is a famous immortal.
-He is a master of the Taoist arts of longevity, medicine and spiritual alchemy.
+He is a master of the Daoist arts of longevity, medicine and spiritual alchemy.

-Later Master Ge will return to his small dwelling on the southern slope of the "dragon's spine".
+Later Master Ge will return to his small dwelling on the southern slope of the "dragon's spine.”
 There he will continue his favorite pastimes: preparing alchemical immortality elixirs, studying and writing about the masters of longevity and immortality and debating within himself about whether immortality is best gained from elixirs prepared externally, in an outer laboratory, or elixirs prepared within the body in a metaphorical inner laboratory.

 To the east in the future, the city of Hangzhou will grow into the "most spectacular city in the world," according to Marco Polo who visited in the 13th Century.
 To the west of Master Ge's practice place are the Ling Yin Mountains.
 Here the oldest village in the area, the Village of Heavenly Bamboo, has already been in existence for many centuries and several temples devoted to Guan Yin the Goddess of Unlimited Mercy, date far into prehistory.
+Bottom of Page refers to first paragraph:

 The Chinese have a saying, "If you cannot get to heaven, then go to Hangzhou."
 Some claim that Hangzhou, and its ancient predecessor, known as Ling An, is one of the great power spots in the universe.
 Only such a power place could have drawn the most renowned immortality master in Chinese history, Master Ge Hong, the ancient Guan Yin community, the immense Buddhist influence at the Ling Yin temple and the majestic Song Dynasty capital.
-Certainly, Master Ge's practice place and his laboratory for making medicines, is one of those classic Chinese sites with perfect Feng Shui.
-Natural features including mist, mountains, water and spectacular rosy clouds which gather near the mountain tops in the dawns and evenings all conspire to create a sense of mystery.

 A Father of Traditional Chinese Medicine

 It is also a popular notion that Master Ge had a strong influence on the development of traditional Chinese medicine.
-In particular he influenced the aspect of medicine related to enhancing health and longevity, called "to nourish and refine the righteous".
+In particular he influenced the aspect of medicine related to enhancing health and longevity, called "to nourish and refine the righteous.”
 He is most renowned, however, for his work as an alchemist, constantly exploring immortality and elixirs from both internal and external sources.

 Hangzhou is among the great centers of traditional medicine, with one of China's largest herbal pharmaceutical corporations (Hangzhou Number 2 Medicine Corporation), the Hangzhou College of Traditional Chinese medicine, the immense Hangzhou Municipal Hospital with its exclusive focus on traditional natural healing, the National Museum of Herbal Pharmacy, the Dragon Well tea fields and the Botanical Gardens of Herbal Medicine.
-The Qiantang River flows out of the Yellow Mountains and has for centuries carried herbs of medical, longevity and immortality benefit to the city of Hangzhou, which is thought to be one of the starting points for the Silk Road.
+The Qiantang River flows out of the Yellow Mountains and has for centuries carried herbs of medical, longevity and immortality benefit to the city of Hangzhou, which is one of the starting points for the Silk Road.

 The idea that medicine should have health enhancement benefits in addition to disease curing benefits has been considered, historically, unusual and impractical in the European and American cultures.
 However in Asia, particularly China, a health enhancement and longevity basis for medicine has been the standard for many thousands of years.
 Master Ge has pursued this ideal to its logical Chinese conclusion in medicine: If you can enhance health you can a live long and healthy life and have the vitality to pursue the hidden meaning of human existence.